California Negligent Security Attorneys

 Do You Have a Negligent Security Claim in California?

-• The property owner should have known about potential risks to visitors on their property but still didn’t have adequate security.
+• The property owner should have known about potential risks to visitors to their property, but they still didn’t have adequate security.
 For instance, a business in an area with a high crime rate should know that visitors could be at a higher risk of armed robbery.
 Or a tavern with a reputation for “rowdy” customers should know that their visitors might be at a higher risk of assault.

 Emperatriz Ayala